deKeijzer/KB-74-OPSCHALER/README.md

 # Important data locations
 Below is a list of the most important data locations for the Opschaler project. <b>Make sure to not modify or add any files in the folders listed below.</b> Some notebooks have been programmed in such a way that they expect all files in a folder to have a certain file structure.
 For example: in the `smartmeter_data folder` the only files in there should be smartmeter files in the format `dwelling_id.csv`.
 Any other file in there will crash the notebook which uses this folder to process the files.
+* Only read files, do not write to them.
 * Use the [Processed dwelling_id dataframes](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/README.md#processed-dwelling_id-dataframes) files for EDA.